batradiik/pyHECTR/README.md

 A paper citation should be added as the preferred citation after the associated manuscript has been published and assigned a DOI.
 For archived software releases, a version-specific DOI can also be created through Zenodo.

-## License

-This project is distributed under the GNU General Public License v2.0 or later (`GPL-2.0-or-later`).
-See `LICENSE`.

-Parts of the Bragg-simulation functionality are adapted from or closely related to `xrayutilities`, which is distributed under `GPL-2.0-or-later`.
-Preserve the applicable copyright and attribution notices for adapted code.

 ## Contributing